Dry July funded curtain in radiography ward - A patient's feedback

 Why the program exists

-When we tell our stories, it gives us a way of sharing and reflecting upon the life w are living. free expression and story telling offers a deepened sense of connection to the value and meaning of our individual and shared life experiences.
+When we tell our stories, it gives us a way of sharing and reflecting upon the life we are living, free expression and story telling offers a deepened sense of connection to the value and meaning of our individual and shared life experiences.

 It can bring comfort, celebration and beauty during challenging time in our lives, encouraging the recall of memories and key points in our life that we have felt free, joyous, loving and love, strong and hopeful.
 By remembering what we have done and seeing the powerful nature of our human experience, it can help empower us to find the strength and bravery we might desire now.